Feeling stressed about...

 If you’re struggling in your coursework or feeling overwhelmed by studying, before you withdraw, reach out to your instructor to discuss your difficulties and your progress, Also, talk with your advisor to see what your options may be, including staying in the class, withdrawing, requesting an incomplete or taking the class pass/fail, if that’s an option for that specific course.

-If you’re considering withdrawing because of financial concerns or due to a change in your family’s household income, you can reach out to One Stop for Student Services.
-They’re here to help and find possible solutions and options for your situation.
+If you’re considering withdrawing because of financial concerns or due to a change in your family’s household income, Kent State Tuscarawas is here to help and can find possible solutions and options for your situation.
+You may be eligible for CARES Act assistance

 Your overall well-being is key to your success.
 There are resources on campus that help you feel your best.

 - Your Mental Health - Feeling overwhelmed?
 Depressed?
-Before you withdraw, talk with a counselor at Counseling and Psychological Services.
-Call 330-672-2487 to schedule an appointment.
+Before you withdraw, talk with a counselor at Counseling Services.
+Call Jennifer Benline at 330-340-6937 and let her know you are a Kent State Tuscarawas student.